RE: 2015 SHELLFISH TEMPERATURE CONTROLS

-Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective April 1, 2014, the following restrictions will apply to the harvest, transport, and storage of oysters and clams taken from Coastal Fishing Waters:
+Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective immediately, the following restrictions will apply to the harvest, transport, and storage of oysters and clams taken from Coastal Fishing Waters:

 I. TIME PERIOD AND FISHERIES

 The following restrictions are in effect for all commercial oyster and clam harvesting operations for the time periods listed below:

 Relaying and transplanting activities are not considered harvesting operations.

 It is unlawful to possess oysters or clams in a commercial fishing operation without a harvest tag recording the time of the start of harvest, and information as described in 15A NCAC 03K .0109, affixed to each container of oysters or clams.
 The time of the start of harvest shall be the time when the first oyster or clam is initially removed from the water.